Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 to give the file name.

 @subsection occt_step_3_4 Mapping Open CASCADE Technology shapes to STEP entities Only STEP entities that have a corresponding OCCT object and mapping of assembly structures are described in this paragraph.
-For a full list of STEP entities please refer to Appendix A.
+For a full list of STEP entities, refer to Appendix A.

 @subsubsection occt_step_3_4_1 Assembly structures and product information The assembly structures are written to the STEP file if parameter *write.step.assembly* is 1 or 2.